gurbaxbarhe/gurbaxbarhe/README.md

 <h1 align="left"> Hey 👋 </h1>
 <p align="left">
-I'm Gurbax Barhe, a software engineer focused on backend engineering and data systems.
+I'm Gurbax Barhe, a software engineer focused on scaling data-intensive systems and building full-stack features.

 Away from my keyboard, I enjoy coffee at a local cafe, working out, and spending time with friends and family.